Fiat 10 HP

-The Fiat 10 HP was the fifth model of the Italian car manufacturer Fiat.
+The Fiat 10 HP was the fifth model of the Italian car manufacturer Fiat, produced in 1901.
 Together with the Fiat 8 HP, it replaced the Fiat 6 HP, being an evolution of this model.
 The Fiat 6 HP had in turn been based on the Fiat 3.5 HP designed for FIAT by engineer Aristide Faccioli.
 Both the 6 HP and the 10 HP were also designed by Faccioli.
 The technology remained the same.
 However, the seating layout was changed: while the 6 HP offered vis-à-vis seating, the 10 HP was a Phaeton with two rows of seats.

 While the 8 HP was specifically developed for commercial use as a taxi, there still were few private buyers for automobiles.

 Like the 6 HP model, the 10 HP had a 2-cylinder petrol engine with 1082 cc with two valves per cylinder.
 This allowed a maximum power of 10 PS.
 The drive was via a 3-speed manual transmission with chain drive on the rear wheels.
 While a steering wheel (instead of a tiller bar) was only available as an option for the 6 HP, it was standard on the 10 HP.
 The price for a 10 HP with standard equipment amounted to 9,000 Italian lira.
 Probably due to the increase in consumption due to the higher weight the model was not a success for Fiat.
 Instead of 20 6 HP models, only 3 or 5 examples, depending on source, were built.
 In 1901 a successor model for both the 10 HP and the 8 HP was introduced, the Fiat 12 HP.

 The car had a straight-2 engine with 10 bhp and a top speed of 45 km/h.